the work of Jen Raven

 • nest

-An ongoing series of bee-themed, mixed-media/assemblage small works.
+an ongoing series of bee-themed, mixed-media and assemblage small works.

 sold